dandee77/dandee77.github.io/content/posts/space_ablaze/index.md

 <br>
  Itch.io: https://dandee77.itch.io/space-ablaze

-Experience the blast from the past and dive into the world of retro with **SPACE ABLAZE**, where you will experience the thrill of a classic arcade.
-Space Ablaze is a survival and top-down shooter that uses simple joystick-like controls.

-The game is set in the vastness of space, where you’ll face a relentless swarm of enemy battleships that grow more formidable with each passing moment.
-With a diverse array of enemies featuring unique attack patterns, you’ll need to stay on your toes.

 ## 🚀 Project Overview

 **Space Ablaze** is a 2D top-down survival shooter game developed using **C++** and the **Raylib** graphics library.
 The game throws the player into a hostile space environment swarming with alien ships.
 The objective is simple: survive as long as possible while taking down waves of enemies.
 With retro arcade aesthetics, responsive controls, and adrenaline-fueled action, Space Ablaze delivers a bite-sized but addictive gameplay experience.